-- Tap on the hamburger menu at the top left corner (3 lines).
+- Tap on the hamburger menu at the top left corner (three lines).

-- When the navigation bar slides over from the left side of the screen, scroll down and tap on Settings.
+- When the navigation bar slides over from the screen's left side, scroll down and tap on Settings.

-Turning off that toggle will instantly remove the Meet tab from the bottom of your inbox.
+Turning off those toggles will instantly remove the Google Meet, Google Chat, and Rooms tabs from the bottom of your inbox.

-Motorola has one of the best implementations of Android around, and the company has a host of feature-packed phones that you can be super productive in Gmail on.
-One of our favorites right now is the affordable Moto G Power.
+Nokia makes some of the best cheap Android phones around with some of the smoothest, most simple software that you can be super productive in Gmail on.
+One of our favorites right now is the affordable Nokia 5.4.

 If you need a quality, affordable Android phone, you should take a long, hard look at the Nokia 5.4.
 It features Android One, NFC, great cameras, and absolutely insane battery life.